-Custody of children and support of children is a very important and often misunderstood concept by those new to divorce.
+Custody of children and support of children are very important and often misunderstood concepts by those new to divorce.
 Understanding custody is key for making decisions that are in the best interests of the children.

 Parents must also decide whether they will share each type of custody jointly or assign each type to only one person individually.
 “Joint” custody means both parents make these decisions together.
 If the child spends the majority of his or her time with one parent, that parent may be said to have “primary physical custody,” while the other has “parenting time” or “visitation” with the child.
 Situations in which the child lives with each parent about half the time, are called “shared” physical custody situations.

-If you’re facing custody issues during divorce, don’t hesitate to contact the Kocian Law Group.
-We can help you navigate difficult issues in the best interests of yourself and your children.
+If you’re facing custody issues during divorce, don’t hesitate to contact the Kocian Law Group by email or by phone at 860-730-6100.
+Our attorneys can help you navigate difficult issues in the best interests of yourself and your children.